simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 **Rayhunter** operates passively and doesn't broadcast signals that would identify it to surveillance equipment.
 However, using any security tool indicates privacy consciousness.
 The benefits of detection typically outweigh risks, especially for high-risk individuals like journalists and activists.

 #### Can surveillance equipment detect that I'm using Rayhunter?
 **Rayhunter** is a passive monitoring system that doesn't transmit identifying signals.
-Surveillance operators cannot detect **Rayhunter** usage from the cellular protocol level.
+Surveillance operators can't detect **Rayhunter** usage from the cellular protocol level.
 Physical observation of the device or network traffic analysis might reveal **Rayhunter** usage if remote notifications are enabled.

 #### What information does Rayhunter collect about me?
 **Rayhunter** analyzes cellular protocol information and stores detection alerts locally on the device.
 It doesn't collect personal information, communications content, or location data beyond what's necessary for detection algorithms.
 All data remains on your device unless you choose to enable remote notifications.